ABOUT THE OFIS MENTORSHIP PROGRAM

 MENTORS will have the opportunity to:

 Participate virtually.
-OFIS is 100% virtual, allowing you to mentor students from in communities all over the U.S.
+OFIS is 100% virtual, allowing Mentors to participate from communities all over the U.S. (continental and territories)

-Explore and deepen commitments to social justice.
-Teams of mentors and mentees will explore links between STEM and social justice.
-Explore topics such as artificial intelligence, physics to inform climate change adaptation, healthcare, and food insecurity in underserved communities.
+Explore and deepen commitments to communities.
+Teams of Mentors and Mentees will explore links between STEM and local communities.
+Explore topics such as artificial intelligence, environmental adaptation, healthcare, and food and water insecurity in.

 Demonstrate the scientific method.
 Share your knowledge and experience via mentorship team meetings, virtual lab tours, and group discussions.

 Learn by doing.
-Mentor students as they create a capstone project.
+Mentor students as they create a Science Engagement Project.

 -